n4j1Br4ch1D/postcss-obfuscator/README.md

 ### Build Static and make production ready?

-Postcss usually is runned automatically on `dev` and `build`: so its preferred to create a customer postcss script with the postcss-obfuscator plugin, a script to run only when you want to obfuscate and to make project ready for production.
+Postcss usually is run automatically on `dev` and `build`: so it's preferred to create a customer postcss script with the postcss-obfuscator plugin, a script to run only when you want to obfuscate and make the project ready for production.

 ```js
 //postcss.config.js / postcss.config.cjs